cdhogan/DFT-basics/2_Graphene/7_projected_bands/README.md

      [...]
      ```
      The input file for `plotproj.x` has the following format.
 Here we choose to sum over all pz orbitals in the system.
-     You will need to play with the threshold parameter.
+     You will need to play with the threshold parameter: if too low, it will plot everything; if too high it will miss the pz bands.
      ```
      % cat plotproj.in
      eigenvalues.dat                                 <- The file created above
-     graphene.proj.projwfc_up                        <- The projections on the bands (not the DOS!) graphene.bandspp.proj.pz-only.dat               <- Output file name
+     graphene.proj.projwfc_up                        <- The projections on the bands (not the DOS!) graphene.plotproj.dat_pz_only.dat               <- Output file name
      0.2                                             <- threshold
      2                                               <- number of ranges to sum over (=2)
      2 2                                             <- range 1: from atomic orbital 2 to 2 = pz, atom 1